 The most commonly used method for clearing rights-of-way is selective mechanical clearing using manual brush cutters.

-Selective use of herbicides
+Use of selective herbicides

 Debris and residual wood